alexanghh/mat2-web/README.md

 	requesting this file, and getting it before the user.
-- An attacker in possession of only the name of a file that a user wants to clean can't perform a denial of service attack, since the path to download the cleaned file is not only dependant of the name, but also the content.
+- An attacker in possession of only the name of a file that a user wants to clean can't perform a denial of service attack, since the path to download the cleaned file is not only dependent of the name, but also the content.
 - The server should do its very best to delete files as soon as possible.

 # Licenses